nank1ro/reflected-parameters/README.md

 # reflected-parameters

-This extension adds a new tab with all the reflected params found.
+This extension adds a new tab to Burp Suite with all the reflected params found.

 This can be useful for testing some vulnerabilities like XSS.